UK rejects EU proposals to resolve N.Irish trade dispute | Politics

 Ireland, Germany and the EU leadership have urged Britain not to take matters into its own hands.
 But the outcome of regional elections in Northern Ireland last week added impetus and Britain says nothing must threaten the 1998 Good Friday peace deal.

 The Irish nationalist Sinn Fein, which accepts the protocol given the party's goal of Irish unification, emerged as the largest party, while the Democratic Unionist Party (DUP), which fears losing ties with the rest of the UK, fell to second.
 The DUP has now refused to form a new power-sharing administration unless the trading rules are overhauled.
-(Additional reporting by Alistair Smout and Kylie MacLellan, editing by William James, Elizabeth Piper and Mark Heinrich)
+(Additional reporting by Alistair Smout and Kylie MacLellan, and Amanda Ferguson in Belfast, editing by lizabeth Piper, Mark Heinrich and Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)